rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/cosyne-2015-how-can-the-cortex-build-a-sensorimotor-model.md

 type: post
 ---

-This poster answers the question: how can the cortex build a sensorimotor model of the world?
+This poster, Maintaining Stable Perception During Active Exploration, answers the question: how can the cortex build a sensorimotor model of the world?
 Knowing that we learn the structure of the world from sensorimotor sequences through active exploration, how can we build and test a detailed biological model?

 <br />